nodirsid/nodirsid/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on development of FX trading applications
+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on implementation of QUIC protocol to be used by HTTP/3
+- 💬 Ask me about fintech
+- 📫 How to reach me: nodirsid@gmail.com
+- ⚡ Fun fact: dropped out of PhD in Computer Science program

 <!--
 **nodirsid/nodirsid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.